2002 Michigan gubernatorial election

 The 2002 Michigan gubernatorial election was one of the 36 United States gubernatorial elections held on November 5, 2002.
-Incumbent Republican Governor John Engler, after serving three terms, was term-limited and was ineligible to run for a fourth term; his lieutenant governor Dick Posthumus, also a Republican, ran in his place.
+Incumbent Republican governor John Engler, after serving three terms, was ineligible to run again.
+A 1992 constitutional amendment limited the governor to two terms, even if they are nonconsecutive, effective with the 1994 election.
+Engler's lieutenant governor Dick Posthumus, also a Republican, ran in his place.
 Jennifer Granholm, then Attorney General of Michigan, ran on the Democratic Party ticket.
 Douglas Campbell ran on the Green Party ticket, and Joseph M. Pilchak ran on the Constitution Party ticket.

 Granholm won with 51% of the vote, followed by Posthumus' 47%, Campbell with 1%, and Pilchak with less than 1%.
 This made Granholm the first female Michigan governor and the first Democratic governor of Michigan in 12 years.